okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 q         | Searches the `name` property of IdPs for matching value                                    | Query      | String   | FALSE    |
 type      | Filters IdPs by `type`                                                                     | Query      | String   | FALSE    |

-**Parameter Details**
+**Parameter details**

 * Treat the `after` cursor as an opaque value and obtain it through the next link relationship.
 See [Pagination](/docs/reference/api-overview/#pagination).
-* Search currently performs a `startsWith` match but it should be considered an implementation detail and may change without notice in the future.
+* Search currently performs a `startsWith` match, but it should be considered an implementation detail and may change without notice in the future.

 ##### Response parameters